Kapıcıbaşı

 Two kapıcıbaşi depicted in Antoine-Laurent Castella 1812 work.

 The Ottoman title of kapıcıbaşı designated the chief of the palace gatekeepers, or "chief warder".
 In the early phase of Ottoman statehood there was one single title-holder.
 It multiplied over time and there were in the 18th century some 150 simultaneous title-holders.
-The holder supervised the palace gatekeepers (kapıcılar), was in charge of guarding the gates, transmitted messages and orders, and executed Imperial Council orders.
+The holder supervised the palace gatekeepers (kapıcılar), he was in charge of guarding the gates, transmitted messages and orders, and executed Imperial Council orders.